Disney comics: Silly Symphony

-The Sunday Mickey Mouse strip started on January 10, 1932 with a topper Silly Symphony strip.Silly Symphony initially related the adventures of Bucky Bug, the first Disney character to originate in the comics.
+The Mickey Mouse Sunday strip started on January 10, 1932, with a topper Silly Symphony strip.Silly Symphony initially related the adventures of Bucky Bug, the first Disney character to originate in the comics.
 It went on to print more adaptations of Silly Symphony shorts, often using the characters and setting of the original shorts, but adding new plotlines and incidents.
 It also went on to print adaptations of the feature films, as well as periods of gag strips featuring Donald Duck and Pluto.
 By late 1935 the strip was a standalone half-page, not strictly a topper for the Mickey Sunday.

 The strip was initially titled Silly Symphonies; after two years, the name was changed to Silly Symphony.
-The switch happened in the February 18, 1934 strip, just three weeks before Bucky Bug would be replaced with a new storyline, "Birds of a Feather".
+The switch happened in the February 18, 1934, strip, just three weeks before Bucky Bug would be replaced with a new storyline, "Birds of a Feather".

 The complete rundown of Silly Symphony strips, from 1932 to 1945: